GraphicsBlast

 mainShader.bind();

-This function is slightly simpler as all it needs to do is create a matrix to adjust the origin, rather than add the camera's distortion.
+This function is slightly simpler as all it needs to do is create a matrix to adjust the origin, rather than model the camera's distortion.

 To construct this matrix, GLM's glm::lookAt function needs to know the camera's position and orientation.
-We first pass the camera's location in our world (as a glm::vec3), and then the position of something it is looking at.
+We first pass the camera's location in our world (as a glm::vec3 vector), and then the position of something the camera is looking at, which is used to figure out the orientation of the camera.
 For this, I've simply passed the same coordinates again but with a +1 in the X axis, so the camera will always be looking towards the positive X axis.

-The final parameter defines which axis is our "up" axis in our world.
+The final parameter defines which way "up" our camera is in our world.
 This is necessary as without it, our camera could be upside-down, but still in the same position and looking at the same thing.
-We pass another glm::vec3 indicating that the top of the camera is aligned with the Z axis, the "up" axis of our world.
+We pass another glm::vec3 indicating that the "up" direction of the camera should be aligned with the Z axis, the "up" axis of our world.
 From these values, GLM can calculate the camera's position and orientation in our world, and generate a matrix to transform our geometry from world space to camera space - where the camera is at the centre of the world.

-With our view and projection matrix defined, we can bind our shader and then pass them in:
+With our view and projection matrix defined, we can bind our shader and pass them in:

 mainShader.bind();